kefaslungu/enhancedTouchGestures/readme.md

 * Download [stable version][1]
 * NVDA compatibility: 2020.3 and beyond

-Note: I (Joseph Lee) am looking for people who will maintain StationPlaylist add-on from September 1, 2021 onwards.
+Note: I (Joseph Lee) am looking for people who will maintain Enhanced Touch Gestures add-on from January 1, 2022 onwards.

 This add-on provides additional touchscreen gestures for NVDA.
 It also provides a set of gestures for easier browse mode navigation.

-Note: this add-on requires NVDA 2020.3 or later running on a touchscreen computer with Windows 8.1 or 10.
+Note: this add-on requires NVDA 2020.3 or later running on a touchscreen computer with Windows 8.1, 10 or 11.

 ## Commands